Microbusiness Data Hub

 Who are the microbusiness entrepreneurs and what are their needs, challenges, and goals?

-The Entrepreneur Survey results provide unparalleled insight directly from 21,000 microbusiness entrepreneurs.
-Since 2019, our team has conducted these surveys four times nationally, and have surveyed over 23 cities.
+The Entrepreneur Survey results provide unparalleled insight directly from over 30,000 microbusiness entrepreneurs.
+Since 2019, our team has conducted these surveys six times in the US and 2 times in the UK, and have surveyed over 24 cities.

-Use this data to inform policies, programs, and trends for diverse entrepreneurs across the United States.
+Use this data to inform policies, programs, and trends for diverse entrepreneurs across the United States and United Kingdom.

 To learn more about the research and methodology behind our survey data, visit the FAQ’s here.